RememberOfLife/mirabel/README.md

   * in both client and server watch out that the recv client isnt using the sock while send queue deconstructs it
 * metagui game load options are not created and initialized correctly if the game is started via network (i.e. its comboboxes are not set via interaction and the creation doesnt fire)
 * fix windows build to work with plugin loading
+* network: event deserialize has to check that received strings are valid utf-8
+  * check for unicode in cmdline args aswell (same for surena)

 ## todo
+* use proper profiler like gprof to get some perf metrics for the whole application
 * implement config cj serialization, and proper config meta gui window; actually use a config file for saving!
 * problem with plugins
   * if method gets unloaded while opts are created -> memory leak